Skip to content

 Examined Life

-Examined Life is an informal group that comes together on a weekly basis to brainstorm philosoophical questions or topics.
-We choose a question/topic from participant's suggestions in the following four categories:
+Examined Life is an informal group that comes together on a weekly basis to brainstorm philosophical questions or topics.
+We choose a question/topic from participants' suggestions in the following four categories:

 • What I have been thinking about,